Counseling Course Descriptions

 611 Couples and Family Therapy (Spring) This overview of the major theoretical approaches to family and marriage counseling emphasizes practical skills and the ability to plan interventions in a clinical setting.
 It includes a laboratory in which specific techniques are taught by role-play, discussion and other activities.
 Prerequisites: PY 572 and PY 586.

-612 Practical Applications for School Counselors (Summer) This course provides an in-depth exploration of current trends in the school counseling field.
+612 Practical Applications for School Counselors (Spring) This course provides an in-depth exploration of current trends in the school counseling field.
 Students review the practical tools counselors need to design and implement appropriate school counseling programs based on the American School Counselor Association (ASCA) National Model.
 Students explore and critically analyze each of the four components of this model while engaging in hands-on and performance-based activities.
 Prerequisites: PY 501 and PY 587.

-615 Child and Adolescent Counseling: Clinical and School Applications (Spring)This course examines theories of child development and pathology with an emphasis on clinical work with youth presenting with mental health issues in community and school settings.
+615 Child and Adolescent Counseling: Clinical and School Applications (Fall, Spring)This course examines theories of child development and pathology with an emphasis on clinical work with youth presenting with mental health issues in community and school settings.
 Major types of intervention techniques are explored, including individual, play therapy, cognitive behavioral methods, family and group therapy.
 Particular emphasis is on childhood mental health and illness and their relationship to school and family functioning.
 Prerequisites: PY516 (or PY 517), PY 572 and PY 586.

 618 Evidenced-Based Treatments of Trauma (Fall) This course provides an intensive overview of evidence-based research supporting clinical therapy with victims of a variety of trauma-related events.
 Theoretical issues, legal and ethical dilemmas, and assessment techniques are presented.
 Individual, group, family and specialized treatment approaches designed to assist persons with trauma-related mental health problems such as Post-Traumatic Stress Disorder are examined and learned through role-plays and discussion.
 Prerequisites: PY 572 and PY 568.